piral-samples/single-spa-example/README.md

 - API keys / publish rights per team (with revocation)

 While a self-assembled JSON file is sufficient to get going, a dedicated service allows professionalizing the microfrontend solution.

+## License

+Piral and this sample code is released using the MIT license.
+For more information see the [license file](./LICENSE).